DiedrichsenLab/SUITPy/docs/source/reslice.rst

 Where ``<name>`` is the name of the original anatomical and ``dir`` the suit working directory (defaults to current directory).
 This function produces ``y_<name>_suitdef.nii`` as an output.

+This file can then be used in SUITPy to reslice anatomical and functional images into atlas space.

 .. toctree::

     notebooks/reslice_example